ember-intl/ember-intl/README.md

 This library provides Ember Handlebar helpers and a localization service.
 The service, and helpers, provide a way to format dates, numbers, strings messages, including pluralization.

 ## Notable Features
+* Display numbers with separators.
+* Display dates and times correctly.
+* Display dates relative to "now".
+* Pluralize labels in strings.
+* Support for 150+ languages.
+* Built on standards:  [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) and [ICU message syntax](http://userguide.icu-project.org/formatparse/messages)
-* Formatters for relative time, datetime, and numbers via an Ember Service API and template helpers
+* Extensive Ember Service API and template helpers for formatting and translating
 * Addon support (addon translations are bundled with the host app)
-* Built using standards: [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) and [ICU message syntax](http://userguide.icu-project.org/formatparse/messages)
-* Translations can be lazily loaded instead of bundled with the application bundle (optional)

 ## Installation
 * `ember install ember-intl`